 -- There are no more oral tenancies allowed for which these acts are applicable.
 The lessor-lessee agreement must be based on a written rent deed.

--- All real estate agents must register with the rent controller and declare all deals and transactions.
+-- All the best real estate companies in India must register with the rent controller and declare all deals and transactions.

 -- Although any rent can be agreed upon by both parties, the enhancement of the rent has to be in accordance with the rent control act of the state.

 -- Charges for amenities can be decided upon mutually by the landlord and the tenant.
 If there is no clear consensus on this, then usually 15 percent is agreed upon.

 -- Leases for more than one year must be registered.